mschmulen/connecting-sencha-extjs-node/README.md

 *Work in Progress*

-Connecting Sencha Ext JS with StrongLoop Node.js
+Using Node.js to connect Sencha Ext JS apps to access backend data
 ---

 <img src="images/hero.png" alt="tab Home" width="420">

 ##What

 [Sencha Ext JS](https://www.sencha.com/products/extjs/) is a development environment for building web apps with a scalable MVC architecture.
 The [Sencha Cmd](http://www.sencha.com/products/sencha-cmd/download) tool makes it easy to start your application development and carry you through your development cycle.

-This post and sample will show you how to use StrongLoop's open source [LoopBack](http://strongloop.com/mobile-application-development/loopback/) module as your Node backend API server and leverage the power of the Sencha Ext JS dev environment for creating your web client application.
+Node.js allows JavaScript developers to quickly create API middle-tier servers that bind directly to databases, proxying between disparate data sources, and building full server side applications.

 ##Why Ext JS and Node